 How often should you Tweet?

-For more in-depth Twitter analyses, you can also generate comprehensive social media reports in a matter of seconds, and that’s a big bonus.
-These reports include:
+For a more in-depth Twitter competitor analysis, you can also generate comprehensive social media reports in a matter of seconds, and that’s a big bonus.

 - Key metrics